rose770/TRS-Transfer-Equivalency-System/README.md

 ## Overview

 The traditional course equivalency process is manual, slow, and inconsistent.
-TRS replaces it with an intelligent automated pipeline that extracts and compares course information from uploaded documents — reducing committee workload and improving transparency for students.
+TRS replaces it with an intelligent automated pipeline that extracts and compares course information from uploaded documents,reducing committee workload and improving transparency for students.

 ## Features